 Choosing a Donor

-This may be from an anonymous Sperm donor in a sperm bank or from a friend or relative who will donate sperm.
-Counseling is an important part of this process so that all concerns and questions are addressed and all aspects of this treatment are considered.
+This is the first step towards conception.
+You may opt for an anonymous Sperm donor from a sperm bank.
+Counseling is an important part of this process so that all concerns and questions are addressed, and all aspects of this treatment are considered.

 The Insemination Process